 We are in the midst of a global health crisis

 Around the world, about one in three birthing parents reports that their birth was traumatic.
-Further, about one in ten enters parenthood with post-traumatic stress disorder from the experience.
+Further, about one in eight enters parenthood with post-traumatic stress disorder from the experience.
 Sadly, many more will have some, but not all, of the symptoms of trauma.
 At a vulnerable time in these new parents lives, when they are learning to care for their baby and are adjusting their family to accommodate this precious new life, they are also grappling with flashbacks, nightmares, insomnia, chronic pain, memory loss, rage, anxiety attacks, and more.
 These parents are now at risk for health problems, including postpartum depression and anxiety, cardiac, respiratory, and digestive illnesses, and musculoskeletal problems.
 They face more obstetrical problems in the future, if they choose to have another baby.
 Their relationships suffer, their jobs suffer, and their children suffer.
 And most terribly, these suffering parents are at higher risk of suicide.
 Birth Trauma Ontario exists in response to this health crisis as a resource for parents and professionals.

 Parents need an advocate